adrianj12/cs351-disease-simulation/README.md

 Width and height of simulation field in pixels. *Default: 200*

     exposuredistance n
-Radius of distance `n` of contagiousness between agents. *Default: 20*
+Radius of distance `n` cm of contagiousness between agents. *Default: 20*

     incubation n
 Incubation period `n` measured in days.
 However, this is scaled down to